 We are considering providing versions based on Windows Server 2019 build 1909 so that Jenkins users can run these images on GKE clusters (see this issue).

 We are also looking into providing multiarch manifests which would allow Windows images to be part of the

-There is also an open pull-request to create a Windows based Docker image for a Jenkins master.
+There is also an open pull-request to create a Windows based Docker image for a Jenkins controller.
 There hasn’t been a lot of requests for this, but to make the offerings complete for Windows users, the pull request was created.